Become a PSS Scholar.

-Our programs and services are provided to our PSS Scholars.
+Our programs and services are provided exclusively to our Project Self-Sufficiency Scholars.
 To become a PSS Scholar, please review our eligibility criteria and the steps below.
-If you have any questions or concerns, please feel free to contact us through our website, at firstname.lastname@example.org, or call (949) 478-1914.
+To learn more about the services PSS offers to scholars, click here.
+If you have any questions, please feel free to email [email protected] or call (949) 478-1914.

 Single parent of a minor child.
 Not living with a romantic partner, significant other, or parent of the child, even if separated or divorced.

 Have at least 50% physical and legal custody of at least one minor child under the age of 18.

 Enrolled in an accredited community college, four-year university, or vocational program AND have completed at least one semester (or equivalent)